Tests & Results

 Blood Tests

-Adult blood tests are done by our healthcare assistants here at Honeypot Medical Centre.
+Adult and Paediatric blood tests are done by our healthcare assistants here at Honeypot Medical Centre.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to: